 - Effective lead-capture forms that will encourage info exchange (email and name, generally)

 Many website visitors will visit your page before they are ready to transition into buying.
-Regardless, it is important to have a lead-capture form available.
-This gives prospective clients a reason to interact with your company.
+Regardless, it is vital to have a lead-capture form available.
+Calls to action give prospective clients a reason to interact with your company.
 Most of the time, this is in the form of a coupon or discount, but those will help you follow up and turn leads into sales.

 Idea #5: Keep it Clean and Simple

 As mentioned above, your website is one of your most crucial assets for building leads with prospective clients.
-Your HVAC website is a focal point for advertising, and should clearly convey the services your company provides.
+Your HVAC website is a focal point for advertising and should convey your company’s services.

-Using a clean, simple design is important for achieving this.
-Your website is often the first point of impression for these potential customers and you want to win them over with a sense of expertise and professionalism.
+Using a clean, straightforward design is vital for achieving this.
+Your website is often the first point of impression for these potential customers, and you want to win them over with a sense of expertise and professionalism.

 Idea #6: Implement a Chat Feature

-Try implementing a chat feature into your website!
-This provides a sense of comfort to prospects for a couple of reasons.
-The first is that making a phone call is simply not acceptable for the younger generations.
+Try implementing a chat feature into your website.
+Chat boxes provide a sense of comfort to prospects for a couple of reasons.
+The first is that making a phone call is not acceptable for the younger generations.
 If they can get it done via email or chat, that is the option they will choose.
-The second is that it gives prospects the ability to converse with your company without feeling like they are locked into hiring you.
+The second is that it gives prospects the ability to converse with your company without feeling locked into hiring you.

-If you decide to implement a chat function to your HVAC website, it is important that you have quick response times as well.
-For smaller companies, this might not be a great idea, but larger companies can definitely turn this feature into a real asset.
+If you decide to implement a chat function to your HVAC website, you must have quick response times.
+Smaller companies may not have the resources to answer fast, but larger companies can turn this feature into a real asset.

 Idea #7: Use Follow-Up Ads on Google

 What if an interested prospect leaves your website without filling out one of those lead-capture forms?
 Don’t worry!
-That client needn’t be lost forever.
+You can still convert that future client.